Dippinlow/Mandelbrot-Set-Exploration/README.md

-# Mandelbrot-Set-Exploration
+Mandelbrot Set Exploration

-i think this program is useful for locating an interesting point to zoom in on.
+I believe this program comes in handy for finding interesting points to zoom in on.
+A separate program would be utilized to create a zoom animation at the identified point.

-A different program would be used to create a zoom animation at the point found
+Instructions:

-instructions
+- Open the code using Visual Studio.

-open code with visual studio
+- Use the up/down arrow keys to adjust the zoom of the new frame, indicated by the red box.

-up / down arrow keys will adjust the zoom of the new frame, indicated by the red box left / right arrow keys adjust the max iterations of the new frame
+- Use the left/right arrow keys to adjust the max iterations of the new frame.

-click on the form to place the centre of the new frame, indicated by the dot
+- Click on the form to position the center of the new frame, marked by a dot.

-press space bar to generate the new frame
+- Press the space bar to generate the new frame.

-P key will create a coloured upscaled image of the current frame
+- Press the 'P' key to create a colored upscaled image of the current frame.

-the form can be resized to be smaller to reduce the computation required
+- The form can be resized to reduce computation requirements.